openvinotoolkit/geti-sdk/README.md

 Once you have created a new environment, follow these steps to install the package:

-1. Download or clone the repository and navigate to the package directory.
+1. Download or clone the repository and navigate to the `sc_api_tools` directory.

 2. From there, install the requirements using
-`pip install -r requirements.txt`.
+`pip install -r requirements/requirements.txt`.

-3. (Optional) If you plan on using the package to deploy inference models, install the requirements for deployment using `pip install -r requirements-deployment.txt`.
+3. (Optional) If you plan on using the package to deploy inference models, install the requirements for deployment using `pip install -r requirements/requirements-deployment.txt`.

 4. Then run `pip install .` to install the package.
 You can also install it in editable mode using `pip install -e .` This is handy if